Brand Name Teva-Terbinafine Common Name terbinafine

-The recommended adult dose is 250 mg once daily or 125 mg twice daily.
+The recommended adult dose is 250 mg once daily.
 If you have reduced liver or kidney function, your doctor may recommend a lower dose.
 The length of treatment depends on the condition being treated and the severity of the infection.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones given here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed.
 Use the medication for the prescribed length of time even if the infection clears up, to prevent it from coming back.
 If you miss a dose, take it as soon as you remember.
 If it is the following day before you remember your next dose, skip the missed dose and resume your usual dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 What form(s) does this medication come in?

 Each white-to-yellowish-white, round, biconvex, bevelled-edged scored tablet, engraved with "N|N" on one side and "250" on the other, contains 250 mg of terbinafine (as terbinafine hydrochloride).
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, hydroxypropyl methylcellulose, magnesium stearate, and microcrystalline cellulose.